Anxiety

 - Panic disorder is characterized by reoccurring and unexpected episodes of intense fear.
 Physical symptoms, such as a rapid heartbeat and trouble breathing, are also commonly present during a panic attack.

-Anxiety can be chronic or situational.
+Anxiety is chronic or situational.
 Someone who experiences situational anxiety feels anxious about a specific event.
 It’s short-lived and goes away once the situation passes — like interviewing for a job or giving a presentation.
 Chronic anxiety is long-lasting and more relentless.
 People who have on-going anxiety feel persistent dread and concern.

-Anxiety Attack vs Panic Attack
+What is an Anxiety Attack vs Panic Attack?

-A panic attack doesn’t always have a trigger and may be unexpected.
-The onset is sudden, and they peak quickly — lasting about 10 minutes but sometimes longer.
-Panic attacks feel like an impending sense of doom and loss of control.
+Panic attacks feel like an immediate rush of anxiety and loss of control.
 There’s an overwhelming urge to escape or avoid a situation.
 The symptoms of a panic attack are more severe than what’s experienced during an anxiety attack, including choking sensations and dizziness.

 While both attacks are stressful, they’re not physically harmful.
 It’s normal to feel the emotional and physical impact of the attack after it’s passed.
+It’s important to seek professional help if you avoid certain activities for fear of having an attack.

 Anxiety Diagnosis and Treatment